paulio11/P3-Hangman-Python-Terminal-Game/README.md

 ## Features
 ### User Input and Feedback
-This user input design and positioning are constant throughout the program.
+- This user input design and positioning are constant throughout the program.
 Always below a dotted line and on the same line in the terminal.
-Positive feedback is represented with green text.
+- Positive feedback is represented with green text.
 Negative feedback or invalid input is represented with red text.
 This functionality is part of the [colorama](https://pypi.org/project/colorama/) package.
-Consistency improves the experience for the user.
+- Consistency of position and colour improves the experience for the user, hopefully producing a positive emotional response.

 ![Coloured feedback](https://raw.githubusercontent.com/paulio11/project-3/main/documentation/screenshot-feedback.png)